resonance-audio/audio_factory/README.md

 For more information on how you can add spatial audio to your VR experiences, please see our [spatial audio developer pages](https://developers.google.com/vr/concepts/spatial-audio)

+Building Instructions:

+Audio Factory is a Unity3d Projecy.
+To build, open the project, set the the build platform to Android and build an APK.

 Copyright (c) 2017 Google Inc. All rights reserved.